The Night Phil Lynott Played His Final Thin Lizzy Show

-By the start of of the ’80s, things were exceptionally busy for Lynott.
-He was married in 1980; he released his debut solo album, Solo in Soho, that spring; became a father that summer; and he issued a new Lizzy album, Chinatown, in the fall.
+By the start of of the '80s, things were exceptionally busy for Lynott.
+He got married in 1980; he released his debut solo album, Solo in Soho, that spring; became a father that summer; and he issued a new Lizzy album, Chinatown, in the fall.

 Two more Thin Lizzy albums (Renegade and Thunder and Lightning) would follow over the next two and half years, as would a second solo offering, The Phillip Lynott Album.
 But things were gradually unraveling for Lynott and company.

-They had planned a farewell tour to coincide with the release of Thunder and Lightning, which featured a heavier approach and proved their most popular in a while.
+Thin Lizzy had planned a farewell tour to coincide with the release of Thunder and Lightning, which featured a heavier approach and proved their most popular in a while.
 This ended up being a year-long adventure whose high point was a special performance at the legendary Hammersmith Odeon.
 For the show, Lynott brought in former band members Brian Robertson, Eric Bell and Gary Moore as special guests.

 The last home stand happened on Aug.
 28, 1983 at the Reading Festival, while their final concert ever with Lynott found them in Nuremberg on a bill that included Whitesnake, Ozzy Osbourne, Blue Oyster Cult, Motorhead and others.
 Lizzy's set featured old favorites along with a few new songs.

 Lynott died on Jan.
 4, 1986 of heart failure and pneumonia.
 Thin Lizzy eventually regrouped with various ex-members trying to sail the ship, but it was never the same band without their leader.